 Concurrently, Mark publishes a spiteful blog about Erica.
 Both the FaceMash hack and the blog post go viral, with a staggering 22,000 hits in less than four hours.
 It ends up crashing the entire campus network, angering numerous female students, and gaining the attention of the student affairs office.
 Mark faces six months of academic probation for his offenses.

 Identical twins Cameron and Tyler Winklevoss, both of whom compete on Harvard’s nationally-ranked rowing team, catch wind of Mark’s little hack.
-They develop the idea for a type of campus-wide social network called “The Harvard Connection” with associate Divya Narendra.
+They develop the idea for a type of campus-wide social network called “The Harvard Connection” with their associate Divya Narendra.
 The three men recruit Mark to their cause, and he accepts.

 Soon afterwards, Mark approaches Eduardo for an idea that Mark calls “the Facebook,” and Eduardo provides $1,000 for start-up money.
 Mark builds the website, and it soon becomes insanely popular, spreading quickly to Yale, Columbia, and Stanford, among many others.
 When Divya and the twins find out, they’re livid, and attempt to bring a university lawsuit against Mark by appealing a breach of student conduct.
 They take it all the way to the university president himself, to no avail.